sesaqib/FcmAndFiam/README.md

-# Firebase Codelab: Use FCM and FIAM to send messages to users
+# Use FCM and FIAM to send messages to users

 This is the source code for the "Use FCM and FIAM to send messages to users".